Elegant Cory Care Guide: The Mid-Water Swimming Corydoras

 Male vs. Female

 This is where the elegant cory really stands apart from most corydoras.
 Sexual dimorphism in this species is more pronounced than in nearly any other commonly kept cory.
-Males tend to be smaller, more slender, and often show more vivid or contrasting patterning.
+Males are smaller, more slender, and often show more vivid or contrasting patterning.
 In many populations, males display a more defined lateral stripe and bolder spotting.
-Females are larger, rounder (especially when carrying eggs), and may show a somewhat more muted pattern.
+Females are larger, rounder (especially when carrying eggs), and may show a more muted pattern.

 Average Size & Lifespan